Add and manage social connections

 Before connecting your custom OAuth2 provider, ensure it supports the OAuth2 authorization code flow and can provide user profile information including email address.
 The provider must also support HTTPS for all endpoints.

-Disclaimer: the following steps are a guide to what needs to happen on the custom OAuth 2.0 identity provider side.
+The following steps are a guide to what needs to happen on the custom OAuth 2.0 identity provider side.
 You may need to adapt some steps to suit the way different providers are configured.

-Create a new OAuth2 application or client.
+Create a new application or client.

-Configure your OAuth2 application settings:
+Configure your application settings:

-.
+account.customdomain.com/login/callback.
+If you don’t have this, you can copy it from the Kinde connection and add it later.openid, profile, email.
 Add any other provider-specific ones you want.Complete all the required application details (noting that you may need to go through a verification process depending on your provider).

 Save your application configuration.